Pet Sounds: Rock, psychedelic, and progressive music

 Pet Sounds influenced numerous artists and producers in Los Angeles' orchestral pop scene.
 According to music writer Noel Murray, while the Beach Boys' music diverged from the subsequent sunshine pop movement—a retrospective label for music originally categorized as "soft pop" or "soft rock"—the record's orchestration techniques were widely emulated by producers.
-Music historian and Saint Etienne founder Bob Stanley identifies Pet Sounds and Sgt.
+Music historian Bob Stanley identifies Pet Sounds and Sgt.
 Pepper as foundational to soft rock, citing their use of instrumentation, found sounds, and avoidance of traditional rock dynamics.
-He writes that acts like Harpers Bizarre, the Association, and the Mamas and the Papas expanded this approach; their styles informed subsequent groups such as the 5th Dimension and Free Design, whose music was later termed "sunshine pop".
-Jimmy Webb, who penned songs for several of these groups, cited Pet Sounds as a benchmark work for musicians, engineers, and songwriters, declaring, "There's no way I can overemphasize its importance to us, in terms of inspiration and our development."
+Acts like Harpers Bizarre, the Association, and the Mamas and the Papas expanded this approach; their styles informed subsequent groups such as the 5th Dimension and Free Design, whose music was later termed "sunshine pop".
+Jimmy Webb, who penned songs for several of these groups, cited Pet Sounds as a benchmark work, declaring, "There's no way I can overemphasize its importance to us, in terms of inspiration and our development."
+Collaborating with former Beach Boys lyricist Gary Usher, Association producer Curt Boettcher applied the Pet Sounds aesthetic to Sagittarius' 1968 release Present Tense.
+(Note: Bruce Johnston, Terry Melcher, and Glen Campbell were among contributors to the recording of Present Tense.)

-Love's 1967 album Forever Changes, according to Hoskyns, is an "interesting" example within an "orchestral LA pop" lineage spanning "Spector through Pet Sounds to Jimmy Webb", characterizing Love's work as "acid punk with strings" that extended the "ornate style" to its zenith.
-(Note: Forever Changes was recorded at Sunset Sound, the same studio that hosted the recording for "Here Today", and shared much of the same personnel as Pet Sounds, including the Wrecking Crew and studio staff engineer Bruce Botnick.)
-Collaborating with former Beach Boys lyricist Gary Usher, Association producer Curt Boettcher applied the Pet Sounds aesthetic to Sagittarius' 1968 release Present Tense, whose recording also involved Bruce Johnston, Terry Melcher, and Glen Campbell.
-(Note: Hoskyns described Present Tense as "a psych-pop masterpiece" with a "weirdness" parallel to Forever Changes.)

-The album's impact extended to the mid-1970s soft rock subgenre later dubbed "yacht rock", a term retroactively applied to music characterized by jazz-influenced arrangements, introspective lyrics, and apolitical themes; in particular, the track "Sloop John B" is frequently cited as a precursor to the genre's occasionally nautical-themed lyrics.
+The juxtaposition of upbeat music with underlying moods of melancholy and longing, exemplified by "Wouldn't It Be Nice", became core elements of the power pop genre.
+Chicago Readers Noah Berlatsky posited that the Beach Boys helped bridge a gap between the pop harmonizing and "melancholy" of the Drifters and the "psychedelic" experimentation of the Chi-Lites, influencing the development of smooth soul.
+The album's impact extended to the mid-1970s subgenre later dubbed "yacht rock", retroactively applied to soft rock characterized by jazz-influenced arrangements, introspective lyrics, and apolitical themes; in particular, the track "Sloop John B" is frequently cited as a precursor to the genre's occasional nautical themes.